Skip to Content

 Day 1 – Exploring the Old Town

 Morning: Start your day early with a stroll through the Hoi An Ancient Town.
-Visit the iconic Japanese Covered Bridge, before wandering through the narrow lanes lined with well-preserved buildings reflecting a blend of local and foreign influences.
-Don’t miss the Tan Ky House and the Phuc Kien Assembly Hall.
+Visit the iconic Japanese Covered Bridge, and take a walking tour of the well-preserved buildings in the area, don’t miss the Tan Ky House and the Phuc Kien Assembly Hall.

-Afternoon: After lunch, you can head to the Hoi An Museum to learn more about the city’s history and afterward, head over to Reaching Out Tea House, where you can enjoy a peaceful tea ceremony while supporting a local business that employs local people with disabilities.
+Afternoon: After lunch, you can head to the Hoi An Museum, it’s the city’s finest if you are looking to learn a bit about its history and afterward.
+After that, you can enjoy a traditional tea ceremony at the Reaching Out Tea House which by the way also employs people with disabilities.

 Day 2 – Beyond the Old Town

-Morning: Spend the morning exploring My Son Sanctuary, a UNESCO World Heritage site located about an hour’s drive away from the city.
-This is a complex of ancient Hindu temples which is a must-visit for all history buffs visiting Hoi An.
+Morning: You can take a trip to My Son Sanctuary, a UNESCO World Heritage site located about an hour’s drive away from the city famous for its beautiful and very well preserved ancient Hindu temples.

-Evening: Upon returning to Hoi An, round up your trip by taking a Vietnamese cooking class.
+Evening: Upon returning to Hoi An, you can wrap up the day by taking a Vietnamese cooking class.
 Many classes include a trip to the local market where you’ll learn about the ingredients used in Vietnamese cuisine.

 How Many Days In Hoi An?
 A 3-Day Itinerary